yosebyte/nodepass/docs/en/api.md

 **Note**:
 - API Key ID is fixed as `********` (eight asterisks).
 In the internal implementation, this is a special instance ID used to store and manage the API Key.
-- The API Key instance's `config` field stores the **Master ID** (mid), which is a 16-character hexadecimal string (e.g., `1a2b3c4d5e6f7890`) used to uniquely identify the master service.
+- The API Key instance's `config` field stores the **Master ID**, which is a 16-character hexadecimal string (e.g., `1a2b3c4d5e6f7890`) used to uniquely identify the master service.
 - The Master ID is automatically generated on first startup and persisted, remaining constant throughout the master service's lifecycle.
-- The Master ID can be used for master identification in distributed deployments and peer tracking in instance metadata (`meta.peer.mid` field).

 ### Using SSE for Real-time Event Monitoring